cdauksas/BikeShare/README.md

   - Casual riders take longer rides on average compared to members.
   - Casual riders tend to use this service on the weekends more than they do on the weekdays.
   - Most active months for casual riders are from June to August
-  - Most popular stations for casual riders are Streeter Dr & Grand Ave, Lake Shore Dr & Monroe St, and Millennium Park
+  - Most popular stations for casual riders are Streeter Dr & Grand Ave, Millennium Park, and Michigan Ave and Oak St.

   ### Recommendations to marketing team ###
   - Advertise annual membership pricing plans on billboards near the top 5 most popular start stations for casual riders